davidusb-geek/emhass/README.md

 4) If you’re satisfied with the optimization results then you can set the optimization and data publish task commands in an automation.
 You can read more about this on the **usage** section below.

 5) The final step is to link the deferrable loads variables to real switchs on your installation.
-An example code for this using automations and the shell command integration is presentedd below in the **usage** section.
+An example code for this using automations and the shell command integration is presented below in the **usage** section.

 A more detailed workflow is given below: